Improving the Convergence of Private Shuffled Gradient Methods with Public Data: Conclusion

 \section{Conclusion}

 We study private convex ERM problems solved via shuffled gradient methods ($\DPSG$) and provide the first empirical excess risk bound, which is larger than the lower bound.
 To reduce this risk, we incorporate public samples, and propose $\interleaved$, which interleaves the usage of private and public samples during training.
 We demonstrate its superior performance compared to $\DPSG$ and other baselines, theoretically and empirically.
+Impacts, limitations, and practical considerations are discussed in Appendix~\ref{sec:appendix_broader_impacts_limitation}.